AdobeDocs/commerce-cloud-service.en/help/cloud-guide/dev-tools/update-package.md

 -  Before you update `ece-tools`, review the [Cloud Suite for Commerce release notes][release-notes].
 -  If you are updating from `ece-tools` 2002.0.22 or earlier to 2002.1.0, review [Backward incompatible changes][] and make any required changes to your Adobe Commerce on cloud infrastructure project.
--  Review [Upgrades and Patches][] to determine the ece-tools versions compatible with your Adobe Commerce on cloud infrastructure project.
+-  Review [Upgrades and Patches][] to determine the ECE-Tools versions compatible with your Adobe Commerce on cloud infrastructure project.

 {{upgrade-tip}}